CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 What is Data Wrangling?
 =============================================
-Data wrangling is the process of obtaining, cleaning, reshaping and transforming raw (and messy) data into a useable form of processed (and tidy) data.
+Data wrangling is the process of obtaining, cleaning, reshaping and transforming raw (and messy) data into a usable form of processed (and tidy) data.

 ![Data Wrangling](./data-wrangling-figure/Data_Wrangling_with_R.png)
 Source: "Data Wrangling with R" by Bradley C. Boehmke | Use R!
 Series